LinuxForHealth/FHIR/README.md

-## IBM FHIR Server
+## LinuxForHealth FHIR Server
-The IBM® FHIR® Server is a modular Java implementation of version 4 of the [HL7 FHIR specification](https://hl7.org/fhir/R4B/http.html) with a focus on performance and configurability.
+The LinuxForHealth FHIR® Server (formerly the IBM® FHIR® Server) is a modular Java implementation of version 4 of the [HL7 FHIR specification](https://hl7.org/fhir/R4B/http.html) with a focus on performance and configurability.

 For a detailed description of FHIR conformance, see https://linuxforhealth.github.io/FHIR/Conformance.